 - The Road Traffic Regulation Act 1984 is legislation that allows local authorities to manage parking demand within their area.
 The legislation affords authorities powers to restrict traffic and parking on adopted highway in the interest of safety. - Road Traffic Act 1991 (RTA91) Decriminalised Parking Enforcement - Prior to September 1993, the enforcement of prohibited parking was carried out by police traffic wardens.
 Permitted parking was enforced under criminal legislation and non-payment pursued through Magistrates Courts.
 As a result of legislation in the RTA91, Decriminalised Parking Enforcement (DPE) was introduced in Thurrock in 2005.
-Under the RTA91. parking contraventions are dealt with as a civil offence and notice of a contravention is issued in the form of a Penalty Charge Notice (PCN) to the motorist.
+Under the RTA91, parking contraventions are dealt with as a civil offence and notice of a contravention is issued in the form of a Penalty Charge Notice (PCN) to the motorist.

-- Managing the expeditious movement of traffic;

-Improving the local environment;

-Improving road safety;

-Improving the quality & accessibility of public transport;

-Meeting the needs of disabled people;

-Managing & reconciling the competing demands for kerb space; and

-Further information on the Traffic Management Act 2004 can be found in the Enforcement Strategy.

-Traffic Signs Regulations and General Direction 2016 details the regulations of all road signs and markings that should be implemented to allow the enforcement of any parking controls they wish to introduce.
-Failure to adhere to the regulations could result in PCNs being invalid.

-• The Civil Enforcement of Parking of Contraventions (England) General Regulations 2007 is legislation that permits authorities to issue PCNs by means other than on a vehicle directly and gives authorities the power to immobilise vehicles should they wish to adopt this practice.
+- The Traffic Management Act (TMA) 2004 is the key piece of legislation for parking management.
+The TMA requires that arrangements should be based on the principles of fairness, consistency, and transparency.
+The associated guidance requires authorities to design arrangements regarding: - Managing the expeditious movement of traffic; - Improving the local environment; - Improving road safety; - Improving the quality & accessibility of public transport; - Meeting the needs of disabled people; - Managing & reconciling the competing demands for kerb space; and - Further information on the Traffic Management Act 2004 can be found in the Enforcement Strategy. - Traffic Signs Regulations and General Direction 2016 details the regulations of all road signs and markings that should be implemented to allow the enforcement of any parking controls they wish to introduce.
+Failure to adhere to the regulations could result in PCNs being invalid. - The Civil Enforcement of Parking of Contraventions (England) General Regulations 2007 is legislation that permits authorities to issue PCNs by means other than on a vehicle directly and gives authorities the power to immobilise vehicles should they wish to adopt this practice.
 Most importantly it sets out the requirements for allowing PCNs to be appealed, requirement for evidence to be produced and details all aspects of independent adjudication.